About WCN and Our Partners

 We do not commemorate honorees and memoriams on plaques, but we are happy to send an acknowledgement to honorees via email.
 Make a donation in someone’s honor at wildnet.org/donate by selecting the check box for “dedicate my donation”.

 I want to start a fundraiser and donate the proceeds to WCN.
 How do I do this?
 Do you have any advice for me?

 Thanks for thinking of WCN and our partners!
-If you would like to donate your birthday, start a crowdfunding campaign, or plan a fundraiser such as a bake sale, hosting a yoga class, or something else using your creativity, we’d love to hear your ideas.
-Email our Events Manager at firstname.lastname@example.org so we can help you make the most of your campaign!
+If you would like to donate your birthday, start a crowdfunding campaign, or plan a fundraiser such as a bake sale, hosting a yoga class, or something else using your creativity, click here to get more information how to start your campaign.

 Do you have an "Adopt/Sponsor an Animal" program?